conan-io/docs/developing_packages/workspaces.rst

         add_subdirectory(${PACKAGE_chat_SRC} ${PACKAGE_chat_BUILD})
     endmacro()

-This file can be included in your root *CMakeLists.txt* (this one is not generated, you provide it, so you can customize it as much as you want), have a look to the one that is in the project:
+This file can be included in your user-defined *CMakeLists.txt* (this file is not generated).
+Here you can see the *CMakeLists.txt* used in this project:

 .. code-block:: cmake